 Sustaining Life

-By returning nutrients to the soil, decomposers facilitate the growth of new plant life.
-This is a crucial step in the food chain, as plants serve as the primary food source for herbivores, which are then eaten by carnivores.
-By doing their part, decomposers indirectly ensure the survival of countless species.
+By feeding nutrients back into the soil, decomposers make it possible for new plant life to take hold.
+This is a key step in the food chain, since plants act as the main food source for herbivores, which are in turn eaten by carnivores.
+Quietly doing their part, decomposers help secure the survival of countless species.

 Types and Examples of Decomposers